Rampart (film): Plot

 Dave Brown, a 24-year veteran of the Los Angeles Police Department (LAPD), patrols the Rampart Division.
 While training a new officer, he roughs up a suspect to find the location of a meth lab.
 After work, he goes home to his two daughters and two ex-wives, who are also sisters.
 After dinner, he goes to a piano bar where he picks up a stranger and has a one night stand.

 The next day, Brown is t-boned in his patrol car.
-When the other driver attempts to flee, Brown brutally beats him and the assault is captured on video by a bystander.
+When he gets out and approaches, the other driver hits him with the car door and attempts to flee, Brown brutally beats him and the assault is captured on video by a bystander.
 The video creates another controversy for the LAPD, which is already besieged by the recent Rampart scandal.
 The assistant district attorney pressures Brown to retire, but he refuses and outlines his defense.
 Over the course of the film, it is revealed that although Brown failed the bar exam, he remains extremely knowledgeable about case law.

 Back at the piano bar, Brown picks up a lawyer named Linda after first determining that she is not surveilling him.
 Later he meets with ex-cop Hartshorn, who suggests that Brown was set up to distract from the Rampart scandal.
 As the LAPD exerts more pressure on Brown, he retains legal counsel.
 Soon after, his ex-wives ask him to leave their houses so that they can sell them.
 Brown meets Hartshorn again and mentions his need for cash.
 Hartshorn tips him off to a high stake card game happening later that night at the Crystal Market.